llambiel/letsecureme/post.md

     add_header Content-Security-Policy "default-src 'self'";

 The Content-Security-Policy header defines approved sources of content that the browser may load.
 It can be an effective countermeasure to Cross Site Scripting (XSS) attacks. __WARNING__ This header must be carefully planned before deploying it on production website as it could easily break stuff and prevent a website to load it's content!
-Fortunately there is a "report mode" available which the browser to report any issue in the debug console but not actually block any content.
+Fortunately there is a "report mode" available.
+In the mode, the browser will only report any issue in the debug console but not actually block the content.
 This is very helpful to ensure a smooth deployment of this header:

 ![alt text](static/images/reportmode.png "report mode")